 Only two models, the Lowa Renegade II GTX Lo and La Sportiva FC Eco 2.0, provide more foot support than the Keen Targhee 2, and they weigh considerably more.
 The Torsion Stability ESS shank combined with the dual density midsole creates a surprisingly stiff shoe.
-Delivering this foot support without the weight is a big reason for the Targhee's popularity for thruhiking and backpacking trips with light or medium loads.
+Delivering this foot support without the weight is a big reason why the Targhee is so popular for thruhiking and backpacking trips with light or medium loads.

-The lug pattern is pretty impressive, but for some reason it just didn't seem to stick to all surfaces as well as some of the competition, such as the Patagonia Drifter.
+The lug pattern is pretty impressive, but for some reason it just didn't seem to stick to all surfaces as well as some of the competition, such as The North Face Ultra 109.
 This shoe outperformed the others on wet granite slabs and the proprietary rubber sole handled dry rock and muddy slopes well.
 For wet conditions, it's a rockstar.
 However, we did slip and slide in the gravel a bit – the big central lugs seem to get the gravel rolling underfoot.

-The shoes' clunky appearance looks a bit goofy at times, but they handle most terrain well.
-We loved them for dayhiking as well as backpacking.
-Models with a narrower toe like the Sportiva FC ECO and Salewa Wildfire GTX are more suited to scrambling.
-This is not the shoe you want if you mix in some running on your hikes, and the beefy look can be a bit much for casual wear.
+The shoe's clunky appearance looks a bit goofy at times, but it handles most terrain well.
+We loved it for dayhiking as well as backpacking.
+However, models with a narrower toe like the Sportiva FC ECO and Salewa Wildfire GTX are more suited to scrambling.
+This is not the shoe you want if you mix in some running on your hikes and the beefy look can be a bit much for casual wear.

 The water resistant treatment applied to the upper wasn't quite up to par with the remainder of the field, but it did pretty well.
 This shoe will greatly benefit from a regular treatment with leather and fabric conditioner.
-The KEEN.DRY membrane kept our sock bone dry when playing in the Poudre River.
+That said, the KEEN.DRY membrane kept our sock bone dry when playing in the Poudre River.

 Reasonably durable, the Targhee 2 has one main area of concern.
 The seams where the leather is stitched to the mesh on both sides of the forefoot are particularly prone to wear, and this flex point is a common place for wear and breakdown of the waterproof liner.
 These seams are prime candidates for Seam Grip application.

-This model is an excellent choice for backpacking with light loads, and is popular with thruhikers.
-More foot support than other shoes in its weight class keeps feet happy over the long miles.
-Day hiking in the Keen Targhee 2 is cushy comfortable, and this model handles wet and muddy conditions superbly.
+This model is an excellent choice for backpacking with light loads and is popular with thruhikers.
+Overall, it provides more foot support than other shoes in its weight class, which will keep your feet happy over the long miles.
+Day hiking in the Keen Targhee 2 is cushy comfortable and this model handles wet and muddy conditions superbly.
 Finally, the toe box fits bunions and wide feet well.

 This product won our Best Buy award.
 If getting the most bang for your buck is important, it's hard to go wrong with this shoe.